Books By Faculty

 Fr.
 Douglas A. Martis

-Father Martis teaches sacramental theology and liturgical studies.
-His research has focused on sacramental theology, the history of religions and religious anthropology.
-He studies the works of Bernard Botte and Reynold Hillenbrand.
-Full Bio
+Father Martis taught sacramental theology and liturgical studies at Mundelein Seminary and was Director of the Liturgical Institute.
+His research focused on sacramental theology, the history of religions and religious anthropology.
+He studied the works of Bernard Botte and Reynold Hillenbrand.

 An initiative of the Liturgical Institute of the University of Saint Mary of the Lake and Liturgy Training Publications (LTP),Mystical Body, Mystical Voice: Encountering Christ in the Words of the Mass, uses the texts of the third typical edition of the Roman Missal to illustrate how the liturgy is enriched and the Church’s understanding of the Second Vatican Council is deepened through the translation of the Missal.
 This book is not simply a guide that explains the revised texts as if we were simply changing the words we say at Mass; rather, it seizes the opportunity of the promulgation of the third edition of the Roman Missal as a valuable vehicle for liturgical catechesis.